When it comes to transforming potential to possible, the distinctive power of learning is the key

 Many people struggle to answer this question.
 We think too small or too broadly.
 This is why we begin and end with the idea of human flourishing, or the art of the good life.

 The Harvard Flourishing Project, drawing from decades plus of scholarship and research, suggests human flourishing, or the fullness of a person’s potential—potential at its most possible—generally includes some combination of five influences proven to ensure well-being: happiness and life satisfaction, mental and physical health, meaning and purpose, character and virtue, and close social relationships.
 Because of their transcendent influence, our approach to goal setting centers the art of flourishing as key to answering the question.
-The Gap to Goal Framework™ begins and ends with taking inventory of these five aspects and measuring your growth.
+Moving from your gap to your goal begins and ends with taking inventory of these five aspects and measuring your growth.

 - What is your current state?
 Really.